Athena-2003/Book-Recommendation-System/README.md

 # Book-Recommendation-System
- An AI Based Book Recommendation System based on user preferences and history.
+ An AI Based Book Recommendation System based on user reading preferences and history.